TrentSeed/BMW_E46_Android_RPi_IBUS_Controller/README.md

 * Run the project: `python3 start_controller.py bmw-e46`

 ### 3. Android Mobile / Tablet
-* Update `BluetoothInterface.remoteBluetoothAddress` of 'connected_car_app/app' with RPi Bluetooth address
-* Update `BluetoothInterface.remoteBluetoothAddress` of 'connected_car_app/ibuswear' with RPi Bluetooth address
+* Update `BluetoothInterface.remoteBluetoothAddress` of 'connected_car_app/common' with RPi Bluetooth address
 * Build Android project `connected_car_app/` via Android Studio
+* Install the applicaton
+	* You can build and run in Android Studio by connecting your devices
+	* You can also install by transfering the built APKs
-* Install `connected_car_app/app/build/outputs/apk/debug/app-debug.apk` to mobile/tablet device
+		* `connected_car_app/app/build/outputs/apk/debug/app-debug.apk`
-* Install `connected_car_app/ibuswear/build/outputs/apk/debug/ibuswear-debug.apk` to smart watch
+		* `connected_car_app/ibuswear/build/outputs/apk/debug/ibuswear-debug.apk`

 ## How To Get Started
 * Install the prerequisites above
 * Ensure Android device is paired with Raspberry Pi via Bluetooth
-* Run as controller as daemon: `docker-compose up -d`
+* Run the controller as daemon: `docker-compose up -d`
 * Launch Connected Car App on your Android device or wearable